-I found the general idea on Pinterest.
-They were a lot of people making oil candles for the summer with citronella, and several survivalist using vegetable oils for an extra lighting source, when the power goes out.
-One of the articles specifically talked about using olive oil, as it burns well without an unpleasant odor.
+I noticed that a lot of people were making oil candles for the summer with citronella oil, and several survivalists used cooking oils as an extra lighting source when the power goes out.
+One of the articles specifically talked about making an olive oil lamp, as it burns well without an unpleasant odor.

 That's where I started.
-I wanted the oil candle lamp to smell nice so I used scented pine cones, cinnamon sticks and added some essential oils.
+I wanted the oil candle lamp to smell nice so I used scented pine cones, and cinnamon sticks, and added some essential oils.

 The first few I made were so beautiful.
-I packed them with botanicals, drilled a hole in the lid and added a cotton wick.
+I packed them with herbs and spices, drilled a hole in the lid, and added a cotton wick.

 Only they did not work. 😐

-So after some research and experimentation, I found floating wicks, often used for Menorah candles at Hanukkah.
+So after some research and experimentation, I found floating wicks.
+These are the same wicks used for Menorah candles at Hanukkah.

 They worked! 😛